 - Rating: Sets star rating (0 to 5 stars) - Color: Sets the color rating of a photo (None, Red, Yellow, Green, Red, Purple) - Like: Sets a photo to Like, Reject or Not Set - Auto Advance: When checked, any color, rating or like setting applied to a photo will save it for that photo, then move on to the following photo. - Rotate 90 Degrees CW: Rotates an image clockwise by 90° - Rotate 90 Degrees CCW: Rotates an image counterclockwise by 90° - Edit Capture Date: Let's you adjust the date captured metadata, including a setting to take account for time zone changes. - Set Location from GPS Coordinates: Looks up the place name information from the stored GPS coordinates and embeds it in the appropriate IPTC metadata fields. - Embed Metadata: Stores adjusted metadata to the selected photo.
+(Only applicable to certain file formats.) - Automatically Embed Metadata: When checked, Photo RAW will automatically add adjusted metadata to the current photo.

-(Only applicable to certain file formats.) - Read Metadata from Photo: Reads the embedded metadata from a raw file, overwriting any data that might be in the XMP sidecar files.
+- Read Metadata from Photo: Reads the embedded metadata from a raw file, overwriting any data that might be in the XMP sidecar files.
 (Useful for times when the metadata appears out of sync with different apps.) - Save Metadata Preset: Lets you save some or all of the current image's metadata fields as a preset. - Delete Metadata Preset: Lets you delete a saved metadata preset. - Refresh Preview: Rebuilds the preview of the selected images.
 (Helpful if there are issues that are causing an image to display incorrectly.)